- Mozilla Firefox is one of the most popular web browsers available today.

 In addition, it’s only a side note, but you can try to change the encryption protocols and look for changes.

-The dangers of Adware infections and browser hijackers is quite present nowadays.
-In the best case scenario, you can expect the bundle of pop-ups or changed default search engine.
-In the worst case scenario, you’ll be looking at browser malfunctioning and more serious malware spreading all over your system.
+The dangers of Adware infections and browser hijackers are quite present nowadays.
+In the best-case scenario, you can expect the bundle of pop-ups or your default search engine being changed.
+In the worst-case scenario, you’ll be looking at browser malfunctioning and more serious malware spreading all over your system.

 Below are the instructions on how to download and use this nifty tool: